Is Kratom Safe to Take With Other Medications?

 Kratom is very likely to interact with tricyclic medications in one form or another.

-In mild interactions, kratom will increase the chances of experiencing side effects from the medication — which usually includes headaches, insomnia, disturbing dreams, or nausea.
+In mild interactions, kratom will increase the chances of experiencing side effects from the medication — which usually include headaches, insomnia, disturbing dreams, or nausea.

 In severe reactions, kratom and tricyclic medications could lead to a condition called serotonin syndrome — which can be fatal.